SiFli SDK RF Test Guide

 LOG_I("scan mode = %d", scan);

-If the host set scan_mode=3 before issuing the DUT command, you expect to read 3 here; otherwise it returns the actual scan state.
-Reading anything other than 3 means your initialization flow did not enable scan — add bt_interface_set_scan_mode(1, 1) before issuing the DUT command.
+If the host set scan_mode=3 before sending the DUT command, you should read 3 here; otherwise it returns the actual scan state.
+Reading anything other than 3 means your init flow didn’t enable scan — add bt_interface_set_scan_mode(1, 1) before sending the DUT command.

-Connect a CMW500 (or an equivalent such as the R&S CBT or Anritsu MT8852B), run the test suite per the SIG DTM standard, and check whether TX power, frequency offset, and PER are within spec.
+Connect a CMW500 (or a comparable instrument such as the R&S CBT or Anritsu MT8852B), run the test suite per the SIG DTM standard, and check whether TX power, frequency offset, and PER are within spec.
 This step is done on the instrument and requires no code from you.

 Assume you already have an RT-Thread + SiFli SDK project running its own command system (this section is general, not limited to finsh / a custom protocol).
-Below are the steps to fully integrate a “DUT test command”, using Template A (signaling DUT, UART not switched) as the example.
+Below is a complete set of steps to integrate a “DUT test command”, using Template A (signaling DUT, no UART switch) as the example.

 Step 1: Add configuration to proj.conf